USA Gulf Coast Road Trip: Local Food & Coastal Flavor From Louisiana to Florida

 Our favorite food in Cedar Key?
 Fresh Cedar Key Clams at Steamers Clam Bar & Grill

 Favorite fun food?
-While not technically in the Florida Keys, this is a Florida Key, and the slice of Key Lime pie I had at Steamers was good enough to vie for our favorites in this post!
+While not technically in the Florida Keys, this is a Florida Key, and the slice of Key Lime pie I had at Steamers was good enough to vie for the best in Key West!

 Where to Stay in Cedar Key?
 We stayed at the Low-Key Hideaway with it's very funky Tiki Bar and dock looking over the tidal flats, and it was great for the one night we were there.
 (As of this writing, we understand the property is for sale.)